-UPDATE: Blue Caribou are no longer at Arndale Market.
+UPDATE: Blue Caribou are no longer trading.

 Any Canadian who has moved from their home country, like me, will invariably succumb to nostalgia and start missing their favourite foods.
 I can’t pinpoint exactly when I started missing poutine so much but it probably coincided with my move from London to Cambridgeshire 10 years ago, when I finally felt settled in the UK.
 It took several more years for poutine to become well-known and it eventually made its way onto Cambridge menus – but without the all-important squeaky cheese curds.
 Although the combo of cheese, chips and gravy can only be a good thing, there is a specific way to make poutine and I have found very few places in the UK that are able to make proper poutine.
 Manchester’s Blue Caribou is one of those traders who have poutine down pat.
 They understand the holy trinity of fries, gravy and cheese curds and how to strike the right balance of flavours and textures.